 Organizational Goal Measure Used to Evaluate Progress Goal - Met, Not Met, or Unable to Assess If not met, describe efforts the school will take to meet goal.
-If unable to assess goal, type N/A for Not Applicable Org Goal 1 (Benchmark 2) Teaching & Learning Goal #1: All teachers will be evaluated over time on the Danielson Rubric and will show growth.
-Those teachers already scoring at level 3 and/or 4 at preobservation will remain at that level.
-Danielson Classroom Observation Rubric Met Org Goal 2 (Benchmark 3) Culture Goal #1: Annually, 85% of the parents who respond to the NYC DOE Survey will be NYC DOE School Survey Unable to Assess Results are not yet available.
-They will be included in
+If unable to assess goal, type N/A for (Benchmark 2) Teaching & Learning Goal #1: All teachers will be evaluated over Not Applicable

+Org Goal 1 time on the Danielson Rubric and will show growth.
+Those teachers already scoring at levels 3 and/or 4 at pre- observation will remain at that level.
+Danielson Classroom Observation Rubric Met

-satisfied with the school and the quality of the school.
-November.
+Org Goal 2 (Benchmark 3) Culture Goal #1: Annually, 85% of the parents who respond to the NYC DOE Survey will be satisfied with the school and the quality of the school.
+NYC DOE School Survey Unable to Assess Survey results have not yet been released.

 Org Goal 3

 Org Goal 4

 Org Goal 5

 Org Goal 6

 Org Goal 7

 Org Goal 8

 Org Goal 9

 Org Goal 10

 Org Goal 11

 Org Goal 12

 Org Goal 13

 Org Goal 14

 Org Goal 15

 Org Goal 16

 Org Goal 17

 Org Goal 18

 Org Goal 19

 Org Goal 20